indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 ---
 layout: post
-title: "What are Unicode escapes and how the Java compiler handles them"
+title: "Java, Unicode, and the Mysterious Compiler Error"
-excerpt:
+excerpt: This post covers how the Java compiler handles Unicode escapes and how they can cause mysterious compiler errors.
 modified: 2016-08-11 09:33:29 +0300
 categories: articles
-tags: [java, unicode]
+tags: [java, unicode, compiler]
 image:
   feature:
   credit: